Faculty Compensation Tier System

 Let me first talk about the pay part of it, and then we’ll get to the strategic, institutional benefits.
 Let’s say a gifted, younger teacher approaches her administrator and says, “I’d really love to be able to make a career out of teaching here.
 Of course, the pay is a concern, but I also would love to know how I could do more to have greater influence in the life of the school.”
 Isn’t this what we want?
 A teacher who wants to make a career out of it and is looking to have greater influence?
 Ideally, the answer isn’t, “Well, just stick around long enough, and you’ll see those raises over time.
 And, the longer you’re here, the more eligible you are to become a department chair, which brings a stipend with it.”
 Of course, no administrator should say something so bleak, but far too often that’s really all an administrator can say, given a step-scale model.
 It doesn’t encourage innovation, excellence, or a willingness to do more to further the mission of the school.
 It tells teachers to stay in their lanes and stay the course.
 We also don’t want an administrator to say, “You’re right.
 You do such a good job; I’m going to put in to get you a $3,500 increase.
 Would that be enough?”
 Of course, most schools can’t just arbitrarily give raises with their limited resources, but raises should be based on something tangible.

 For example, I’m including a tier model that’s based on one of the schools where I worked.
 This model is a six tier model.
 Novice teachers with no experience are hired as Tier 1 teachers.
-Tier 6 teachers were part of the Faculty Council … the “master teachers.”
-Based upon experience (both teaching and leadership), Principals could place new hires where they felt a teacher would fit.
-Newly hired distinguished teachers may come in as high as Tier 5 if they were going to be assuming a Department Chair role or something comparable.
-In this model, some teachers were capped at certain Tiers because they either didn’t have a required degree or because they weren’t interested in taking on more leadership in the life of the school.
-So, as the most experienced teacher in a tier, they would be “capped” at a certain pay until they jumped through whatever hoop required to be eligible to make that move.
-As a result, there was a range to compensation within a Tier - usually around $3,000, between the newest entries into the tier and the more experienced teachers in those tiers.
-And, there was typically a $3,000 jump between the highest pay of one tier and the lowest pay of the next tier.
+Tier 6 teachers are part of the Faculty Council … the “master teachers.”
+Based upon experience (both teaching and leadership), Principals can place new hires where they feel a teacher would fit.
+Newly hired, distinguished teachers may come in as high as Tier 5 if they were going to assume a Department Chair role or something comparable.
+In this model, some teachers are capped at certain Tiers because they either didn’t have a required degree or because they aren’t interested in taking on more leadership in the life of the school.
+So, as the most experienced teacher in a tier, they would be “capped” at a certain pay until they jump through whatever hoop required to be eligible to make that move.
+As a result, there is a range to compensation within a Tier - usually around $3,000, between the newest entries into the tier and the more experienced teachers in those tiers.
+And, there is typically a $3,000 jump between the highest pay of one tier and the lowest pay of the next tier.

 In this model, entry level teachers would be paid $36,000, and the highest a teacher could make without co-curricular stipends would be $76,000.
-Those Tier 6 teachers made significantly more than Tier 5 because they worked they had summer responsibilities (eleven month employees instead of ten).
-Every couple of years, the school would adjust the ranges, based on cost of living increases.
+Those Tier 6 teachers made significantly more than Tier 5 because they had summer responsibilities (eleven month employees instead of ten).
+Every year, the school could then adjust the ranges, based on cost of living increases.

 Here is an example, very much like the one we had where I used to work.
 I tweaked a few things to simplify and added a few components that I thought would help to make the system more clear: